Facebook Pixel

 In Colorado, the minimum liability coverage is $25,000.00 per person and $50,000.00 per accident.
 The “per accident” amount comes into play when, for example, there are multiple people in one car who are injured or multiple vehicles involved in a crash.

 When you hire a personal injury attorney, most of the communications from your lawyer will be with the insurance company, not the at-fault driver.
-Insurance companies have large claims departments who will work with your lawyer to discuss the injuries that occurred, what sort of medical treatment was received, if there are any lost wages, and the intangible ways the crash affected your life.
-The folks who initially handle claims for an insurance company are called “adjusters.”
-While insurance companies do, of course, also have many lawyers working for them,
+Insurance companies have large claims departments who will work with your lawyer to discuss the injuries that occurred, what sort of medical treatment was received if there are any lost wages, and the intangible ways the crash affected your life.

-generally lawyers only become involved once a lawsuit is filed.
+generally, lawyers only become involved once a lawsuit is filed.

 On paper, insurance companies are supposed to pay for any and all damages and losses caused by their own insured.